 Next, we introduce the way in which a node generates its request.
-When a client c initiates a request r,c needs to specify the reply path for the server s to send the retrieved webpage back.
+When a client c initiates a request r, c needs to specify the reply path for the server s to send the retrieved webpage back.
 To form a reply path, client c can use the nodes in its routing table.
-Suppose that the specified reply path is $a \to b \to c$.
-Thus, the full reply path is $s \to a \to b \to c$.
+Suppose that the specified reply path is $a \rightarrow b \rightarrow c$.
+Thus, the full reply path is $s \rightarrow a \rightarrow$ $b \rightarrow c$.
 To preserve c's anonymity, server s should only know that it needs to send the reply to a but does not know the rest of the path.
-Similarly, node a should only know that it needs to send the reply to b and node b only knows that it needs to send the reply to b.
+Similarly, node a should only know that it needs to send the reply to c.
 To achieve this goal, we use the technique of onion routing [10], [20].
-After c generates the reply path $a \to b \to c$, it includes the following onion in the request c:
+After c generates the reply path $a \rightarrow b \rightarrow c$, it includes the following onion in the request r: